oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

             '!SampleMinThreads':
 ```

-This will also result in error during online update because of dependency.
+This will also result in error during online update because the child dependency of deletion is required and there is no easy way to determine the order of dependency currently.

-In general, drastic deletion is best handled by offline mode.
+In general, drastic deletion is best handled by offline update, that will recreate the domain in each update.

 Sample domain resource YAML: